seattle to victoria ferry in victoria harbour

 *Infants under 11 months old are free but must sit in a parent’s lap.
 The ferry is stroller & wheelchair accessible.

-Also: you can save money by booking a return ticket from $141.00 using the link below:
+Also: you can save money by booking a return ticket for $141.00 using the link below:

 How to Book the Victoria Clipper

-• Viator is a massive company that offers over 300,000 travel experiences across the globe
+• Viator is a massive company that offers over 300,000 travel experiences globally.

-Furthermore, the Seattle Victoria ferry has received fantastic reviews from past customers on this platform.
+Furthermore, the Victoria Ferry from Seattle has received fantastic reviews from past customers on this platform.

 Seattle to Victoria Ferry Schedule